Mackay Estate Gate Lodge

+The Mackay Estate Gate Lodge is a historic gatehouse located in the Incorporated Village of East Hills in Nassau County, New York, United States.

+Description

-Mackay Estate Gate Lodge is a historic gatehouse located at East Hills in Nassau County, New York.
-It was designed in 1899 and built in 1900 - 1902 by architect Stanford White of McKim, Mead & White in the French Baroque style.
+The Mackay Estate Gate Lodge was designed in 1899 and built between 1900 and 1902 by architect Stanford White of McKim, Mead & White in the French Baroque style.
 It is a small but imposing stone building with a central entrance flanked by small square lodges and topped by a steep slate mansard and pyramidal roof.
 The central vehicular entrance contains a wrought iron gate of elaborate design.
 The house was originally a component of Clarence Mackay's Harbor Hill Estate.

 It was listed on the National Register of Historic Places in 1991.
-It is one of three remaining buildings listed at that time; the others are the Mackay Estate Dairyman's Cottage and Mackay Estate Water Tower.
+It is one of three remaining buildings which got listed at that time – the others are the Mackay Estate Dairyman's Cottage and the Mackay Estate Water Tower.

+In 2017, the deed to the Mackay Estate Gate Lodge was transferred to the Village of East Hills from the Town of North Hempstead.

+On Tuesday, January 25, 2022, the Village of East Hills and Roslyn Landmark Society began a full restoration of the gate lodge, including the stabilization of the slate roof, and the restoration of the doors and windows.